-Orlando is the major metropolitan area with consistently positive restaurant guest sentiment.
-During February, this market topped the list as having the most positive sentiment based on restaurant food, service, ambiance and value.
-The market with the most positive sentiment for restaurant beverage and intent to return was Houston.
+Orlando is a major metropolitan area with consistently positive restaurant guest sentiment.
+During February, this market topped the list as having the most positive sentiment based on restaurant food, service, ambiance, and value.
+The market with the most positive sentiment for restaurant beverages and intent to return was Houston.

 On the other end of the spectrum, San Francisco has been struggling with guest sentiment in recent months.
-During February, this metropolitan area had least positive sentiment based on restaurant food, service and intent to return.
+During February, this metropolitan area had the least positive sentiment based on restaurant food, service, and intent to return.